Coaches Corner is your resource to assist recreational coaches in helping your players get the most from their LBYSO experience.

 LBYSO Recreational coaches are volunteers.
-Anyone 18 or older can coach.
+Anyone 18 or older can coach or under 18 if supervised by an adult.
 You are not required to have a child registered with LBYSO to coach.
+You will need:

 Practice and Game Plan Resources

-Coaches are encouraged to seek out any available practice and game plan information.
-Online material, books and other coaches are among some of the many sources you can use.
+New coaches should seek out practice and game plan information.
+Online material, books and other coaches are among the many sources you can use.
 Ultimately, it is up to you to decide what is most effective for you and your players to learn to work as a team and improve individual skills while keeping things fun.

 For games that are refereed by Cal South officials, always have a prepared lineup sheet.
+For 2018-19, divisions U10 and up will have referees.
 Download by clicking the link: